fmoessbauer/drace/HowTo/README.md

 The following fields are optional:

 - Debug Mode: This will start DynamoRIO in the debug mode.
 - Report: This option will create an HTML-Report after the analysis has finished.
-To set the option the report settings must be set correctly ([here](####Report-Settings))
+To set the option the report settings must be set correctly ([here](#report-settings))
 - MSR: This option starts the managed code resolver, if one wants to analyse applications with .NET code.
 - DRace Flags: here additional DRace Flags can be set.
-Be carefull, the string you type in is just copied to the command and not sanitized.
+Be careful, the string you type in is just copied to the command and not sanitized.
 Furthermore, use single quotes, when you need quotes.
-Availble DRace flags are [here](###Shell-Usage)
+Availble DRace flags are [here](#shell-usage)

 ![1](./Images/dracegui_empty.png "Empty DRaceGUI")
 ![2](./Images/dracegui_filled.png "Filled DRaceGUI")